How to Open a Salon

 Once you’ve hired and onboarded your employees, you might feel like your job is done.
 Not so fast.
 The salon industry is competitive, and you often see hair stylists jump from one salon to the next.

-In order to prevent employee turnover, you have to provide your employees with reasons to stay.
-Here are a few ways to boost employee engagement and retain staff:
+In order to prevent employee turnover at your salon, you have to provide your employees with reasons to stay.
+Here are a few ways to motivate employees and retain staff:

 - Build strong relationships with your direct reports and encourage team bonding activities outside of working hours.